10 Top Things to Do in Kakadu National Park & Hikes Guide

 Nourlangie rock art by @thevanofaus

-Kakadu National Park is a treasure in the Northern Territory, beloved for its natural beauty and cultural significance.
-Whether you’re watching the sun set over ancient rock art or spotting crocodiles in the billabong, the best things to do in Kakadu National Park offer a chance to connect with the landscape and its rich heritage.
+Whether you’re watching the sun set over ancient rock art or spotting crocodiles in the billabongs, the best things to do in Kakadu National Park offer a powerful opportunity to connect with the land, its waterways, and the rich heritage that has shaped this unforgettable part of the Top End.

 We highly recommend you Kaka’DO’ during your time in the NT!

-Have you been to Kakadu National Park?
+Have you been to Kakadu National Park?.
 Comment below if you’ve been or if you have any suggestions to our Kakadu 2WD itinerary!

-You can always get more inspiration for other National Parks to visit by following @northerhq or signup for our monthly newsletter here to get travel inspiration and more straight to your inbox.
+You can always get more inspiration for other National Parks to visit by following @northerhq. or signup for our monthly newsletter here to get travel inspiration and more straight to your inbox.

 Picture of Norther